arpann2/DS-Algo/README.md

 **Binary Heap**

 - Binary Heap is a Binary Tree with some special properties and these properties are
-  - Heap property
-     Value of a any give node must be <= value of its children (Min-Heap) Value of a any given node must be >= value of its children (Max-Heap)
+  - Heap property: (1) Value of a any give node must be <= value of its children (Min-Heap) (2) Value of a any given node must be >= value of its children (Max-Heap)
-  - Complete Tree
-     All levels are completely filled except possibly the last level and the last level has all keys as left as possible This makes Binary Heap ideal candidate for Array Implementation
+  - Complete Tree: (1) All levels are completely filled except possibly the last level and the last level has all keys as left as possible (2) This makes Binary Heap ideal candidate for Array Implementation
   - All the properties of Binary Tree will apply too